Dental Technology Glossary

 Messaging Service

-A Twilio (or similar provider) configuration that groups phone numbers and campaigns.
+A messaging-provider configuration that groups phone numbers and campaigns.

 A messaging service is a container that holds one or more phone numbers and is linked to one active A2P 10DLC campaign.
 All messages sent through that service share the same campaign registration, compliance rules, and sender pool.